AslanLM/ValorantApp/README.md

 # Valorant Info App

-This is a React application that consumes the Valorant API to display information about agents, maps, and weapons in the gam
+This application is developed using React and integrates with the Valorant API to provide an informative experience about the agents, maps, and weapons in the game.
+The app offers an interactive interface that allows users to explore and obtain specific details about key elements of the game.

 ## Website